Karikalan003/DS_YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 This project is designed to harvest YouTube data through its API and store the collected data in a SQL database.
 A Streamlit web application is used to display and analyze this data.
 The project allows users to retrieve various YouTube metrics (videos, channels, playlists) and provides a platform for easy interaction with the data.
 This solution is suitable for anyone looking to analyze YouTube data for insights or archival purposes.

 Features
-YouTube Data Harvesting: Fetch video, channel, and playlist details using the YouTube Data API.
+YouTube Data Harvesting: Fetch video, channel, and playlist, comment details using the YouTube Data API.
-SQL Database: Store and manage harvested data in a structured SQL database for efficient querying.
+MongoDB: Created data frames are stored in MongoDB database SQL Database: Store and manage harvested data in a structured SQL database for efficient querying.
 Streamlit Dashboard: Visualize and interact with the data using a clean, easy-to-use Streamlit interface.
-Data Analysis: Perform data analysis and extract insights, including video performance, engagement, and growth trends.
+Data Analysis: Perform data analysis and extract insights, including video performance, engagement, and growth trends and data viualization.

 # Requirements